sgolovine/www-2021/README.md

 | `find-unused-code`     | Find unused (dead) code | ts-prune   | `.ts-prunerc.json` | yes                  |
 | `find-unused-packages` | Find unused packages    | depcheck   | `.depcheckrc.yml`  | yes                  |

+### Updating Packages

+To update packages, use [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).
+To check for outdated packages run: `ncu`.
+Then to upgrade those packages run: `ncu -u && yarn`.
+This should be done with care as package updates can break the site.

 ## Architecture

 This section goes over the architecture of teh website.
 The website is built with [Gatsby](https://www.gatsbyjs.com/) and is hosted on [Netlify](https://www.netlify.com/).